 - Cheap, compared to other options, on a cost-per-call basis

 - Cannot match the cultural knowledge and soft skills found with US-based calls

-- Can alienate prospects because the calls are outsourced overseas
+- Can alienate prospects because the calls are outsourced sales force overseas

 - Very low lead quality